- Policies and Procedures

 The Core is a Macintosh computer classroom and lab dedicated to mind, sound, and vision.
 The Core is a collaborative space for all CWRU students, faculty and staff, as well as the University Circle community, to gather and collaborate, design in visual and aural mediums, and create masterpieces.
 It not only offers computers and software, but also video and digital cameras and microphones for checkout, one-on-one tutorial time, classes, and a meeting space.
 The Core is actively involved in bringing technology to the community, particularly younger children, and it works closely with faculty in providing support facilities for the department’s technology-related courses.
 Learn more about The Core.

 Denison Hall (Map)

 Denison Hall, located near Wade Commons (the main hub for the North Residential Village), is used primarily for ensemble rehearsals.
 This facility houses several Wenger practice modules, one of which is a “virtual reality” acoustic room; a percussion studio; and a music library.
-Classrooms include the Wade Rehearsal Hall, Denison Rehearsal Hall, and Denison Chamber Room.
+Classrooms include the Spartan Rehearsal Hall, Wade Rehearsal Hall, Denison Rehearsal Hall, and Denison Classroom.
 The facility also has storage rooms for marching band uniforms/equipment and instrument storage lockers (available to music majors and students enrolled in ensembles).
 In general, the classrooms in Denison Hall are to be utilized by students who are music majors or are enrolled in music ensembles (MUEN) or applied music lessons (MUAP).